tpcarman/As-Built-Report/Src/Public/Reports/NSX/README.md

 | Schema | Sub-Schema | Default Setting | Desired Setting |
 | ------ | ---------- | --------------- | --------------|
 | InfoLevel | NSX | 0 | >= 1

-## Sample Report
-Below is an example of a vSphere As-Built report which includes NSX-V reporting.

 # Release Notes